 Bicycles frames are an updated version of the frames Harold Lloyd made famous in his silent films.

-Authentic tortoise shell and horn-rimmed glasses remained popular through the 1920s, but they proved to be prone to breaking, especially after being in sunlight for extended periods.
+Authentic tortoise shell and horn-rimmed glasses remained popular through the 1920s, but they proved to be prone to breaking, especially after being exposed to sunlight for extended periods.
 As plastics came into more common use in the 1940s and 50s, they supplanted tortoise shell as a more flexible and durable eyeglass frame, and the tortoise shell/horn-rim style exploded in popularity.

 Regardless of the style name, you'll fine plenty of beautiful horn-rimmed and tortoise shell frames in our collection.